chamathf/Test_Assignment_Playwright_helloagain/README.md

    if you need to run in firefox browser

-   npx playwright test -g "Test 1: Validate Edit & Update First Name In User Details" --headed --project=firefox
+   npx playwright test --project=firefox --headed -g "Test 1:Validate Edit & Update First Name In User Details"

 ## NOTE